 - Promote others by using @mention.
 I do shout out for my followers regularly, something like “Please follow @userA @userB @userC etc” and it always bring back more follows and retweets.
 People normally tend to reciprocate others' goodwill, as the old saying give and you shall receive.

 - Befriend with the connectors in your industry.

 - Use Pay With A Tweet.
-Sell information products for the price of a tweet or ask for a donation in form of tweets and retweets.
+Sell information products for the price of a tweet or ask for a donation in the form of tweets and retweets.

 - Don't focus on selling.
 Take Twitter as a stepping stone in sales, direct your followers/prospects to your landing pages.

 - Show numbers as numerals, “45” is better than “forty-five”.
 Data based on eye tracking studies indicate that numbers are better than words.

 - Stop talking about yourself.
 There are only 1% of the retweets contain self-reference according to studies.

 - Tweets clearly, write simple and direct words.
 Avoid being misleading or over-promise.